Consensys/security-workshop-for-devs/README.md

 ## What to Do Next

-A great way to continue learning is playing challenges like [Capture the Ether], [Security Innovation CTF] and [Ethernaut].
+A great way to continue learning is playing challenges like [Capture the Ether](https://capturetheether.com), [Security Innovation CTF](https://blockchain-ctf.securityinnovation.com) and [Ethernaut](https://ethernaut.zeppelin.solutions).

 If you're into buidling Ethereum security tooling, the Mythril team is probably *not* a good place for you.
 Because in our team, you get near-complete freedom to work on what you like on your own time, plus the resources you need to bring even complex ideas life.
 Most tool builders prefer keeping their tools as side projects and work on whe there's time in-between audits or on weekends.
-But if you *do* want to fully focus on building awesome technology that helps the ecosystem, ypu can always ping us on [Discord[(https://discord.gg/kktn8Wt).
+But if you *do* want to fully focus on building awesome technology that helps the ecosystem, ypu can always ping us on [Discord](https://discord.gg/kktn8Wt).

 ## Credit